inviqa/ansible-digitalocean-floating-ip/README.md

 ------------
 This role assign an existing [DigitalOcean][digitalocean] Floating IP to an exisisting droplet making use of the DigitalOcean API.

-It also sets up IPTABLES to:
+It also sets up `iptables` to:
 - route all traffic through Digital Ocean Anchor IP
 - route all SMTP traffic through the Droplet static IP

-The IPTABLES will be by default set up via the `geerlingguy.firewall` Galaxy role.
+The `iptables` will be by default set up via the `geerlingguy.firewall` Galaxy role.
-You will need to add such `firewall` role to your playbook, which will grant that the IPTABLES rules will be persistent through the lifecycle of your droplet.
+You will need to add such `firewall` role to your playbook, which will grant that the `iptables` rules will be persistent through the lifecycle of your droplet.

 In case you do not want to make use of the `geerlingguy.firewall` Galaxy role you can disable it setting to false:
 ```
 digital_ocean_use_firewall: false
 ```
-With that the IPTALES will be set as raw IPTABLES via Ansible's core `iptables` module, BUT THEY WONT ?BE PERSISTENT through the Droplet lifecycle (i.e. if the Droplet is restarted you will lose the IPTABLAES rules)
+With that the ``iptables`` will be set as raw `iptables` via Ansible's core `iptables` module, `but they won't be persistent` through the Droplet lifecycle (i.e. if the Droplet is restarted you will lose the `iptables` rules)

 ## Role Variables
 ------------